peterjc/kana-chording-ke/README.md

 | ま | や | ら |
 | 大 | わ | 、 |

-How to handle the context dependent ten-ten, maru, or small/large kana modifier (shown here as `大`) remains to be decided, while for the punctuation button the English comma makes sense:
+How to handle the context dependent ten-ten, maru, or small form kana modifier (shown here as `大`) remains to be decided (three modifier keys woud be simplest), while for the punctuation button the English comma makes sense:

 | `a` | `k` | `s` |
 |-----|-----|-----|